microsoft/MCW-Enterprise-class-networking/HOL/Before the lab.md

 **Note**: If the Azure Subscription you are using is [NOT]{.underline} a trial Azure subscription, you may want to choose the DS2\_V2 to have more power in this LABMV.
 If you are using a Trial Subscription or one that you know has a restriction on the number of cores, stick with the DS1\_V2.

-7. Select **Configure required settings** to specify a storage account for your virtual machine if a storage account name is not automatically selected for you.
+7. Select **Configure required settings** to specify a storage account for your virtual machine if a storage account name is not automatically selected for you

     ![On the Settings blade, Configure required settings is selected.](images/Setup/image7.png "Settings blade")

-8. Select **Create New**.
+8. Select **Create New**

     ![Screenshot of the Create new button.](images/Setup/image8.png "Create new button")

-9. Specify a unique name for the storage account (all lower letters and alphanumeric characters), and ensure the green checkmark shows the name is valid.
+9. Specify a unique name for the storage account (all lower letters and alphanumeric characters), and ensure the green checkmark shows the name is valid

     ![In the Name field, a green checkmark is called out.](images/Setup/image9.png "Name field")

-10. Select **OK** to continue.
+10. Select **OK** to continue

     ![Screenshot of the OK button.](images/Setup/image10.png "OK button")